 The Paris archives contain some brief references to their "Maison de Londres", but Erards’ London archives are a bit of a mystery, although we have some dates of their London serial numbers on our Numbers page.

-This letterhead from 1872, kindly sent in by Gill Green, seems identical to the 1843 one held by Westminster City Archives.
+This letterhead from 1872, kindly donated by Gill Green, seems identical to the 1843 one held by Westminster City Archives.

 My hopes were raised some years ago when I read that Erards’ London ledgers were stored at the Royal College of Music's museum, but Peter Horton kindly informed me that "The Erard London ledgers at the RCM are for the harp, not the piano business".

-We have only recently tracked down where Erards’ twin London factories were, in Pembroke Road, it's the kind of basic clue that is just sitting there on the internet waiting to be found if only one knows the magic words, and we even found plans and drawings.
+We have only recently tracked down where Erards’ twin London factories were, in Pembroke Road, it's the kind of information that is just sitting there on the internet waiting to be found if only one knows the magic words, and we even found plans and drawings.
+(Just search for erard pembroke.)
 However, the Paris archives make little reference to the making of pianos in London, and Pierre's correspondence only refers to harps.

 Here we see that Cocks’ pianos were actually made for him for 17 years by Henry Tow, not as an employee, but as “manufacturer”.
 Tow was gone by the 1890s.
 Cocks’ business was later taken over by successive music publishers, who do not have his archives now.
 The way things tend to go, we could perhaps assume that the records are lost.
 In 1904, Cocks & Augener were united under the name of Augener Ltd., and it is presumed that Cocks & Co. ceased to exist as such.
 The firm of Erard continued to give their address as No.18 long after Augener's had bought the building, and Erard pianos continued to be manufactured - somewhere.
 Modern Erard pianos are made by Schimmel, they say "We regret to have to inform you that we could not give you any information ~~~~~ The Schimmel Piano Company produced under a licensed contract upright and grands under the 3 French brands Gaveau, Erard, Pleyel as of 1971 through 1994.
 We have no archives available here from before that time."
 At least they had the decency to reply, some firms don't have the manners to answer history enquiries that don't lead to sales.

 As mentioned above, the Pleyel archives do still exist, and we can also refer to a recently-published book on the subject of Pleyel.
-There are illustrations of the Pleyel factory available on several websites, but although these were published in 1865, they were 1855 pictures.
+There are illustrations of the Pleyel factory available on several websites, but although some are described as being from 1865 and 1870, they are 1855 pictures.
 By 1867, they had a much more advanced steam factory.
-We have been unable to locate anything like an equivalent service to the Piano History Centre in any other country.
+We have been unable to locate anything like an equivalent service to the PHC in any other country.
 Without donations, I will be fine, but the Piano History Centre may not survive.
 If the information on this website helps you, and you cannot afford to make a donation, perhaps you can help us by looking out for any kind of paperwork or information about pianos.

 Perhaps surprisingly, some of the commonest pieces of piano paperwork to survive are record sleeves, but we are always interested in ads, articles, books, booklets, catalogues, diagrams, directory listings, exhibition catalogues, guarantees, letterheads, music with piano ads on it, newspaper ads, pamphlets, photos, pictures, posters, pricelists, receipts, record sleeves, trade cards, warranties, etc..
 We quite understand that people don’t always want to part with originals, but good colour copies or scans can sometimes provide irreplaceable information.